Lawn Dogs

-Lawn Dogs is a 1997 fantasy-drama film directed by John Duigan and starring Mischa Barton and Sam Rockwell.
+Lawn Dogs is a 1997 British fantasy-drama film directed by John Duigan and starring Mischa Barton and Sam Rockwell.
 The film tells the story of a precocious young girl (Barton) from a gated community who befriends a landscape worker (Rockwell), and examines the societal repercussions of their friendship.
 Written by Naomi Wallace, the film was released by Rank Organisation, and was the company's last production.

-The film uses the folktale of Baba Yaga as a prominent plot device.
-Although filmed in Louisville and Danville, Kentucky in the United States, Lawn Dogs was a British film produced by Duncan Kenworthy.
+Although filmed in Louisville and Danville, Kentucky, in the United States, Lawn Dogs was a British film produced by Duncan Kenworthy.
 Lawn Dogs won numerous film awards at film festivals in Europe and met with generally positive reviews, with praise for the performances of Barton and Rockwell in particular.

+It was the last film financed by the Rank Organisation.
+The Rank Group sold its film interests to Carlton Communications in April 1997 and in September that company shut down Rank's distribution and production arms.

 Plot

 Ten-year-old Devon Stockard, a precocious and lonely young girl, has recently moved into the gated community Camelot Gardens in the Louisville, Kentucky suburbs with her parents, Morton and Clare.
 Recently recovered from open heart surgery, Devon is encouraged by her parents to make friends, and is pushed to sell cookies for a charity event for the summer.

 While selling the cookies, Devon leaves the gated community against her mother's instructions, and meets Trent Burns, a landscaper living in a trailer in the woods, who works in Camelot Gardens.
-Imaginative, Devon pretends her life is like the fable of Baba Yaga.

 Devon, at first annoying Trent, continues to come to his property and slowly befriends him.
 Despite the innocence of their friendship, he insists that she keep it a secret because of their age difference.
 While working in Camelot Gardens, Trent has altercations with two young men who live there; Brett, who is fooling around with Devon's mother; and Sean, a closeted homosexual who flirts with him.

 During a family barbecue, exploring her father's car in their garage, Devon finds his handgun in the SUV's glove compartment.
-Brett discovers her with the it and attempts to molest her, but she escapes.
+Brett discovers her with it and attempts to molest her, but she escapes.
 Telling her parents about the incident, they respond by stressing over the social implications and how influential Brett's father is.
 So, Devon changes the story to that Brett was only trying to tickle her.

-Clare begins to notice Devon's friendship with Trent when he comes to do lawn work at their house, and becomes alarmed.
-Meanwhile, Brett and Sean vandalize Trent's lawnmower, pouring sugar in the fuel tank and start a fight with him after accusing him of stealing CDs from Sean's car.
+Clare begins to notice Devon's friendship with Trent when he comes to do lawn work at their house and becomes alarmed.
+Meanwhile, Brett and Sean vandalise Trent's lawnmower, pouring sugar in the fuel tank and start a fight with him after accusing him of stealing CDs from Sean's car.